thebracket/bracket-ui/README.md

 ## What doesn't work yet?

 A lot of things.
 Most notably, any sort of user interaction with controls.
 I'm also hoping for a stylesheet system and a builder pattern to make UI building less painful.

+Oh, and I haven't documented *anything* yet.
+I'd like to get closer to a final interface before I do that.